jasminehong2392/hongljasmine-recipes/README.md

   frameborder="0"
 ></iframe>
 <br>
 The distribution has a bell shaped curve and is is skewed right.
-The max count is 7, meaning that most recipes has 7 steps.
+The max count is at 8.
+This means that most recipes has 8 steps.

 **Bivariate Analysis**